bayojuvikas/I-LOVE-PDF_Re-Engineered/README.md

 ## 👨‍💻 Author

-This utility was developed as part of a full-featured PDF processing suite intended to streamline document handling workflows using Python.
+This utility was developed as part of a full-featured PDF and other file formats processing suite intended to streamline document handling workflows using Python.

----

-Would you like me to generate a Markdown version or a PDF version of this README?